gndrmnn/nodepool/doc/source/configuration.rst

         when creating nodes but ensures that all nodes for a given request are placed in the same availability zone.

+     .. attr:: executor-zone
+        :type: string
+        :default: None

+        It is possible for nodepool nodes to exist in a cloud without public accessable IP address.
+By adding a provider to a executor-zone one or more zuul-executors can be configured in the same executor-zone forcing all jobs that run on nodes in that zone through theses executors.

      .. attr:: networks
         :type: list